booleanhunter/ReactJS-AdminLTE/README.md

 ![](./reactjs-adminlte/screenshots/widgets.png)

-#### Widgets will use velocity.js animations instead of the originally used JQuery animations wherever possible, for improved performance across all browsers and devices.
+##### Widgets will use velocity.js animations instead of the originally used JQuery animations wherever possible, for improved performance across all browsers and devices.

-#### Originally used JQuery slideUp/slideDown animation on mobile -
+- JQuery slideUp/slideDown animation on mobile -
 ![](./reactjs-adminlte/screenshots/window-jquery.gif)

-#### With velocity.js, there is a visible performance improvement -
+- With velocity.js, there is a visible performance improvement -
 ![](./reactjs-adminlte/screenshots/window-velocity.gif)

 More stuff coming soon.
 Stay tuned!